TipTopMaestro/ARA-Ambulance_Routing_Application/README.md

    - `npm install`
    - `npm run dev`

-The frontend uses the Spring Boot backend at `http://localhost:8080/api/path` and will display the computed path on Google Maps.
+The frontend uses the Spring Boot backend at `http://localhost:8080/api/path` and will display the computed path on OpenStreetMap.